adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Dorothy threw her arms around Ozma and hugged and kissed her rapturously, and Toto barked joyfully and Button-Bright smiled a happy smile.

-" Why didn’t you tell me about your birthday party?" asked the little Kansas girl.
+"Why didn’t you tell me about your birthday party?" asked the little Kansas girl.

 "Didn’t I?" asked Ozma. " Who do you imagine, dear, mixed up those roads, so as to lead you in the direction of Oz?"